 - A weakened immune system

-Tips for Managing Stress
+Tips for managing stress

-The good news is that if you feel stress coming on, there’s a host of activities that can help you manage stress.
+The good news is that if you feel stress coming on, there’s a host of activities that can help you reduce stress.
 The first is to better understand your own stress levels.
 Once you know you’re in a state of stress, choose one of these stress-reducing activities that best suits you: